nomadinjax/esapi4cf/README.md

 GETTING STARTED
 -
-Adding ESAPI4CF to your ColdFusion application can be as simple as just one line of code...
+Adding ESAPI4CF to your CF application can be as simple as just one line of code...
 ```
 application.ESAPI = new org.owasp.esapi.ESAPI("/WEB-INF/esapi-resources/");
 ```